axa-group/Parsr/server/src/processing/ImageDetectionModule/README.md

 ## Parameters

-`ocrImages`: Allows to extract data from detected images using selected OCR
+`ocrImages`: Allows to extract data from detected images using selected OCR.
+When settled `true` all detected images will be replaced with data extracted by OCR.

 ## How it works